Q: What is MAT?

-A palpation or touch, at the attachment site of a weak muscle can be tender.
+A palpation at the attachment site of a weak muscle can be tender.
 At times of dysfunction our pain receptors, or Nociceptors, are engaged easier.
 These receptors lets us know when something is not right by causing pain sensations, usually felt with joint movements.

 An example of heighten Nociceptor activity: during an activity, for instance, if your knees begin to hurt this pain might cause you to slow down or stop for a while and to relax, and allow the joints ache to subside.

 As the weak muscles are addressed, and stability and mobility are gained, the pain sensation of the palpations and of movement subsides.

 Q: How long does it last or how many sessions does it take?